Friday, August 14, 2020

 The Baroque and Later

-Clarity returned with the Baroque period, beginning in years around the start of the seventeenth century.
+Clarity returned with the Baroque period, beginning in the years around the start of the seventeenth century.
 In that century and on into the eighteenth and nineteenth century, the subject remained popular among artists in all media.

 Flemish, c.
 1600